Updated: November 2014

 We may provide links to third party websites.
 You acknowledge that such links are provided for your convenience only and do not constitute an endorsement by us of such third party websites.
 Since we do not control these third party websites, we assume no responsibility for the privacy practices of such websites.
 We encourage you to review the privacy policies posted on those, and all, third party websites.

-As described in the “Cookies and Automatically Collected Information” section above, information collected automatically is used for internal statistical purposes, to make improvements to our websites, and for other business-related reasons, such as marketing activities.
+As described in the “Cookies and Automatically Collected Information” section above, information collected automatically is used for internal statistical purposes, to make improvements to our Online Services, and for other business-related reasons, such as marketing activities.

-We do not sell or rent any personal information submitted by users of our websites to any third party.
+We do not sell or rent any personal information submitted by users of our Online Services to any third party.

-We may share information with affiliates and service providers in furtherance of providing the information or services you have requested and for our website operations and other business- related reasons.
+We may share information with affiliates and service providers in furtherance of providing the information or services you have requested and for our Online Services operations and other business- related reasons.

 In addition, we may, in the future, decide to sell, merge or otherwise reorganize its business or assets.
 We reserve the right to transfer and disclose personal information in these circumstances to an entity acquiring the company or relevant assets.

-Finally, we may also share de-identified aggregate information with third parties and advertisers so they can measure the effectiveness of any advertisements viewed in connection with our websites.
+Finally, we may also share de-identified aggregate information with third parties and advertisers so they can measure the effectiveness of any advertisements viewed in connection with our Online Services.
 For example, we may tell advertisers the number of users who clicked on a particular advertisement.